-Land to the rear of the Old Ox (as shown on the Policies Map), is proposed for holiday accommodation (such as bed and breakfast) and associated managers accommodation, to be tied to the pub to secure its long term viability.
-Up to 3 additional homes may be built as part of a comprehensive plan for the site.
+Land to the rear of the Old Ox (as shown on the Policies Map], is proposed for holiday accommodation (such as bed and breakfast) and associated managers accommodation, to be tied to the pub to secure its long term viability.
+Up to 2 additional homes may be built as part of a comprehensive plan for the site.

-The design and layout will need to be sensitive to the character of the Conservation Area including the preservation of a green corridor linking from the main road to Hine Town Lane, to provide both a visual link and public footpath through the site.
+The design and layout will need to be sensitive to the character of the Conservation Area including the preservation of a green corridor linking from the main road to High Town Lane, to provide both a visual link and public footpath through the site.

 The hedgerow and mature trees on the site boundaries with the countryside should be retained to soften the urbanising impact of development on this rural edge.
-The hedgerow boundary along Hine Town Lane should be reinstated.
-An appropriate vehicular access would be from the main Blandford Road.